mishrasidhant/automation-scripts/docs/README.md

 # 📚 Documentation Index

-Welcome to the systemd-automations documentation!
+Welcome to the automation-scripts documentation!

 ---